Skip to main content

 Learn More

-Also known as Congenital Disorder of Glycosylation Type Iq; SRD5A3 deficiency
+Also known as congenital disorder of glycosylation Type Iq; SRD5A3 deficiency

 A rare, multisystemic, inherited condition affecting mainly the neurological system, caused by an abnormal enzyme disrupting N-linked glycosylation.
 Symptoms manifest in infancy, including balance and coordination problems (ataxia), hypotonia (low muscle tone), facial dysmorphism (abnormal difference in body structure), kyphosis (outward curvature of the spine), joint hypermobility, and cardiac, eye, and dermatological problems.